humblec/kubernetes/examples/persistent-volume-provisioning/README.md

     `volumetype: none`

 For available volume types and its administration options refer: ([Administration Guide](https://access.redhat.com/documentation/en-US/Red_Hat_Storage/3.1/html/Administration_Guide/part-Overview.html))

+* `volumeoptions` : This option allows you to specify the gluster volume option which has to be set on the provisioned volume.
+The value string should be comma seperated strings which need to be set on the volume.
+As shown in example, if you want to enable encryption on gluster dynamically provisioned volumes you can pass `client.ssl on, server.ssl on` options.
+This is an optional parameter.

 Reference : ([How to configure Gluster on Kubernetes](https://github.com/gluster/gluster-kubernetes/blob/master/docs/setup-guide.md))